justincarlsonsnhu/justincarlsonsnhu.github.io/index.md

 _Justification_

 I selected this item/enhancement as I felt it was a good way to show that I understand business logic, in addition to just standard programming skills.
-Anyone can learn how to do the technical wprl, but to be able to understand a business problem and come up with logic to implement it is what separates an average programmer from an outstanding engineer!
+Anyone can learn how to do the technical work, but to be able to understand a business problem and come up with logic to implement it is what separates an average programmer from an outstanding engineer!

 By building out this algorithm/logic into my application, I shown value towards “**CS-499-01** (_Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science_).
 The application has a clean code base and implementing enhancements (such as this algorithm) are fairly easy to do.
 I’ve also worked towards "**CS-499-03** (_Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices_)" too.
 Building out the algorithm shows that I understand the problem space and am able to build out logic and translate business requirements to implemented code.
 And lastly, aptitude towards "**CS-499-04** (_Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals_)" was reached by showing the best practices that I implemented when coding the algorithm in question.